 District staff will seek technologies and fine tune District treatment processes to reduce plant effluent metals.
 The rehabilitated and updated primary clarifiers have been placed in service and they will reduce effluent metals during wet weather events.
 To address the Regional Quality Control Board's effluent copper cease and desist order, staff have implemented a cost effective polymer addition program that has successfully lowered effluent copper levels.
 An amalgam ordinance and program was adopted in the spring of 2010.
 The District will encourage other agencies to participate in the development of the countywide plan to implement an amalgam separator program at dental offices to reduce the level of mercury discharged to the bay.
 A Secondary Expansion study has been completed.
 The study identified options to provide full secondary treatment during wet weather event peak flows of up to 25 million gallons per day.
-The District is currently seeking a consultant for the design of the secondary treatment upgrade.
-The plant expansion will reduce effluent metals.
+The secondary treatment during wet weather event plant upgrade is under design.
+The treatment plant upgrade to activated sludge will significantly reduce plant effluent metals and eliminate the need to continuously feed polymer to the secondary clarifiers during the discharge season.